tdurand/faq-app-client-mobile-comparison/README.md

 #### jQuery Mobile Router

 With jquery mobile router you'll need to do all by hand.
-And i didn't find how to use windows.location.replace() without causing a jQM triggering a new rendering.
+And yet i didn't find how to use windows.location.replace() without causing a jQM triggering a new rendering.

-            //Change url SEE HOW TO NOT TRIGGER ROUTER window.location.replace("#category?lang="+Entries.lang+"&id="+Entries.idCategory+"&idEntry="+expandedEntryId);
+            //Change url TODO: SEE HOW TO DO NOT TRIGGER ROUTER window.location.replace("#category?lang="+Entries.lang+"&id="+Entries.idCategory+"&idEntry="+expandedEntryId);
             //Attach a collapsed handler
             expandedElement.on("collapse.expanded",function(e) {